Welcome!

 It sounds strange doesn't it?
 But, you really CAN build and fly your own airplane!

 A wide spectrum of people from every walk of life and occupation make airplanes at home every day.
 Do you need a lot of special training?
 No, the majority of builders have done nothing more complicated than changing the oil in their cars prior to beginning their projects and use normal power and hand tools found at your local home improvement store when they did it.
 Do you need a big fancy workshop to do any of this?
 No, most people use a two-car garage at home thus the term "home built".
 Can you work on old certified factory built airplanes?
 Yes, but you need to do it under the supervision of a licensed mechanic or inspector and paperwork from the FAA.
 Can a project be small?
-Yes, a further subset below the experimental category that is still part of the homebuilt movement is the simplest, smallest, cheapest, and most fun form of this is the “ultralight”.
-These light planes must weight less than 254 lb. in and can't fly at more than 64 mph.
-Not considered an aircraft, it instead is considered a "vehicle" for a single pilot needing no license or pilot qualification and is considered most like having a flying motorcycle.
-So you can see that all of this is up to the builder and some compare building to being a really good cook: using the right ingredients, with the right tools, at the times, all planned the right way and dinner comes out.
+Yes, a further subset below the experimental category that is still part of the homebuilt movement is the simplest, smallest, cheapest, and most fun form of this is the “ultralight” and most comparable to flying a motorcycle.

 Monthly Chapter Meeting!

-IN THE MEANTIME, MANY OF OUR MEMBERS WOULD BE PLEASED TO ANSWER ANY QUESTIONS ABOUT DESIGN OR CONSTRUCTION OF THE MORE POPULAR DESIGNS (ESPECIALLY THE RV SERIES) OR CLASSICS LIKE THE EARLY BONANZAS' OR AERONCA'S WITH STEEL OR FABRIC CONSTRUCTION THAT YOU MAY BE HAVING DIFFICULTY WITH.
+IN THE MEANTIME, MANY OF OUR MEMBERS WOULD BE PLEASED TO ANSWER ANY QUESTIONS ABOUT DESIGN OR CONSTRUCTION OF THE MORE POPULAR DESIGNS (ESPECIALLY THE RV SERIES) OR CLASSICS LIKE THE EARLY BONANZAS' OR AERONCA'S WITH STEEL OR FABRIC CONSTRUCTION THAT YOU MAY BE HAVING DIFFICULTY WITH RESTORATIONS LIKE AERONCA'S OR EARLY BONANZA'S.

 FOR QUESTIONS OR OTHER INFO EMAIL: